 On a previous visit, Keith from Three Points Cycle saved the day having replacement three spokes on repair my rear wheel.
 He's the guy to see if you need any bike maintenance.
 While you wait grab a burger with chips at Mommer's diner for $2.75.
 The town has lodging and a campground.
 Tripadvisor lists 15 restaurants.
 Beans in the Belfry is open for breakfast lunch or dinner.
 They have everything from baked goods, soups, chili, snacks, salads and Panini sandwiches and serving food seven days a week.

-Harpers Ferry is a tiny village, positioned at the confluence of the Potomac and Shenandoah Rivers.
-Harpers Ferry National Historical Park surrounds the town, providing visitors with tours, museums, hiking and biking trails --- all within easy walking distance.
-Today, the majestic beauty of the two rivers and the cliffs surrounding Harpers Ferry draw visitors from all over.
+Harpers Ferry is a picturesque village, positioned at the confluence of the Potomac and Shenandoah Rivers.
+Harpers Ferry National Historical Park surrounds the town, providing visitors with tours, museums, hiking and biking trails, restaurants and lodging options...all within easy walking distance.
+The majestic beauty of the two rivers and the cliffs surrounding Harpers Ferry draw visitors from all over.
 The Appalachian Trail goes right through the heart of town.
-Boutique shops offer a variety of beautiful items for our visitors and local eateries can satisfy the palate.
+Boutique shops and bed and breakfasts are plentiful and offer a variety of beautiful items for the visitors.
+Plenty of local eateries can satisfy the palate.
 Local outfitters can help with rafting, tubing or kayaking trips.

 The Appalachian trail crosses the Potomac at Harpers Ferry via a footbridge which connects the towpath to the town.
-Riders from the C&O Canal must also navigate this stairwell which climbs up to the footbridge and crosses the Potomac.
-There stairs were difficult with a loaded bike and BOB trailer.
+Riders from the C&O Canal must climb a stairwell from the trail up to the footbridge which crosses the Potomac.
+There stairs are difficult with a loaded bike and impossible with a BOB trailer.
+Most people simply disconnect panniers and reconnect once up the stairs.
+There are no stairs on the Harpers Ferry side of the bridge.

-Shepherdstown is a vibrant little college town on the West Virginia side of the Potomac.
+Shepherdstown is a vibrant little college town located across the Potomac from the C&O Canal.
 The town has a nice bike shop (The Pedal Paddle) on German Street and enough restaurant options to make everyone happy.
 On my last visit, I had a delicious roasted beet salad and steak at the Press Room.
-There are a number of hotels to choose from and there's camping just down the road.
+There are a number of lodging options to choose from and there's camping just down the road.

 Williamsport is a strategic place to stop because whether you are traveling north or south, there's no town for 25 miles.
 If you're stopping in Williamsport you have to check out the Desert Rose Cafe.
 Their fruit smoothies are delicious and all of their sandwiches are fresh.
-I was having mechanical issues with my bike so Rose and Alan allowed me to use their computer to research bike shops and accommodations.
-You guys are super-nice people (they are not a couple) and I wanted to thank you again.
+They serve so many cyclists that they actually stock shelves with spare tubes, patch kits, bug spray and many other bicycle accessories.
+I was there a few years ago and having mechanical issues with my bike so Rose and Alan allowed me to use their computer to research bike shops and lodging in Shepherdstown because I wasn't going to reach Brunswick as I had originally planned.
+These guys are super-nice people and they are always going the extra mile.

 There's a number of restaurants although I'm not sure you need to know anything but the Desert Rose Cafe.
-The cafe even sells bike-related items such as bug spray and tire tubes.
-Overnight lodging options are available just outside of town.
+Overnight lodging options are available near the highway on the edge of town.

-The town of Hancock makes a good overnight stop because the 1828 Trail Inn and the Riverrun Bed & Breakfast are located just off the towpath.
+The town of Hancock makes a good overnight stop because it offers several lodging options.
+The 1828 Trail Inn and the Riverrun bed and breakfast are located just off the C&O Canal.
 There's a Super 8 Motel is within a half mile of the towpath and there are several restaurants in town.
+Many of the tour companies may end the day of riding in Hancock but will shuttle their guests several miles up the road to Berkeley Springs.
+The town has more amenities than Hancock but it's a dangerous bike ride from the towpath.

 The bumpy towpath, with all of its potholes and tree roots, takes a toll on your body, so many people choose to skip 20+ miles of towpath and ride the super-smooth asphalt of the Western Maryland Rail Trail (WMRT).
 The WMRT runs parallel to the towpath and has connections on the southern end at mile 117 & 119 (about 7 & 9 miles south of Hancock) and on the northern end at mile 136.5, just south of the Sideling Hill Aqueduct (12 miles north of Hancock).